 Treatment of Gingivitis

 Gingivitis is a reversible condition.
 It is usually treated by professional teeth cleaning and treating the underlying cause.
 At the dental office, your dentist will examine your mouth to identify the underlying cause.
 Then, they will use an ultrasonic scaler to remove plaque and tartar from above and below the gum line.
 After that, your dentist will polish your teeth to remove stains and plaque, making your teeth shiny and smooth.
 Learn more about how is gingivitis treated.

 Treatment of Periodontitis

 Periodontitis is an advanced stage of gum disease that can cause irreversible damage.
-The treatment of periodontitis aims to clean the periodontal pockets, prevent the damage of the supporting bone, and stop the progress of the disease.
+The treatment of periodontitis aims to clean the periodontal pockets, prevent damage of the supporting bone, and stop the progress of the disease.
 The treatment can be surgical or non-surgical.

 If the periodontitis is not advanced, the treatment can include scaling and root planing.
 Scaling removed tartar and bacteria from tooth surfaces.
 Root planing smooths the root surfaces to promote healing and the reattachment of the gums to the root surfaces.
 Your dentist may prescribe antibiotics to help fight the infection.